 A Bahrain Protected Cell Company (PCC) option is a new one for Bahrain.
-Like PCC’s in other jurisdictions, each cell is separated from the core company and the other cells so their separate assets and liabilities do not become comingled.
+Like PCC’s in other jurisdictions, each cell is separated from the core company.
+Thus, the other cells have separate assets and liabilities from the other cells, so do not become commingled.
 If one cell has unpaid debts the creditors cannot seek redress from the other cells.

 The Protected Cell Companies Law of 2016 (hereinafter the “PCC Law”) governs how PCC’s form, separate, act, and dissolve or terminate.
 The PCC Law provides for one legal entity (PCC) consisting of the core with one or more parts called “cells”.
 A PCC can have unlimited number of cells.
 While each cell is not considered a separate legal entity, they do have a ring-fence around each one protecting each one’s assets from the liabilities of the other cells.
 The PCC Law allows the Central Bank of Bahrain (CBB) to regulate the PCC’s.

 Foreigners may purchase all of the shares in the PCC’s core company and individual cells.

 Tucked between Saudi Arabia and Qatar near the Persian Gulf lies the small “Kingdom of Bahrain” (“Bahrain” for short).
 An oil rich country since 1932 when oil was discovered.

 The British proclaimed Bahrain a “protectorate” in 1913 after separating from the Ottoman Empire.
 The protection involved military assistance and defense in case of an invasion from neighboring countries.
 After obtaining independence in 1971 from the United Kingdom, English remained as an official second language.

 A Bahrain Protected Cell Company (PCC) provides the following benefits:

 • Foreign Shareholders: All of the PCC’s shares may be owned by foreigners.